Hamnet by Maggie O'Farrell, A story about Shakespeare's marriage and the death of his son.

 The chapters jump back and forth between two timelines.
 In 1596, Hamnet is a young boy whose twin sister Judith has suddenly fallen ill.
 Hamnet searches for an adult, but the only person home is his drunk and abusive grandfather John Shakespeare.
 John is a disgraced glove maker, due to his illicit wool trading, among other things.
 Hamnet's father (William Shakespeare, though he is never named in the book) is in London, as usual.
 Hamnet's mother, Agnes, is away.
 He falls asleep next to Judith, crying.

 In an earlier timeline, John Shakespeare owes a debt to a (deceased) sheep farmer.
-John and the farmer's (second) wife Joan have an arrangement for William to work off the debt by tutoring Joan's sons.
-It results in the tutor meeting Agnes.
+John and the farmer's (second) wife Joan have an arrangement for his son William to work off the debt by tutoring Joan's sons.
+It results in the tutor (Will Shakespeare) meeting Agnes.
 Agnes and her brother Bartholomew are the farmer's children with his first wife.
 Agnes has special abilities, where she is able to divine information about people, and she is also good with plants.
 Agnes and William fall in love.

 In 1596, Agnes finally comes home and tries to treat Judith, confirming that she has "the pestilence" (the plague).
 The doctor shows up and warns them that no one is to leave the house until it has passed.
 When nothing works, Eliza (William's sister) writes to her brother in London to tell him to come home to say goodbye.